hyojin-park-neuro/neureca/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Get the gist of the story: Neural map of topic keywords in multi-speaker environment" style="rich" %}

 {% include section.html %}